software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 This user story doesn't describe the user role and the goal the user can accomplish with the feature described by the user story.
 Considering these aspects, the preferred format for the user story is the following:

-> ✅ As a content creator I want to create a new blog so that I can start writing blog posts for my readers.
+> ✅ As a content creator, I want to create a new blog so that I can start writing blog posts for my readers.

 {: .note }